Back and Spine Injury Attorney

 As the spinal cord runs down the middle of these bones, the spinal cord branches out from in between each of the 26 bones, and at the branching out, the cord is referred to as a nerve root.

 Each nerve root then goes to a certain part of the anatomy, and is then said to enervate that part of the body.
 For example, in the neck, there are 7 vertebra, each referred to as C1, C2, C3, etc. The nerve root that exits between the C5 and the C6 level is referred to as the C6 nerve root, and it enervates (or goes to) the thumb.
 Thus when you have a complaint of numbness in the thumb, it may be due to an irritation of the nerve root, at the C5-C6 level, in or near the spinal canal, at the vertebral bone at that level.

-The lesson to be learned here is that sometimes these significant symptoms don’t arise until later, and what started out as a “soft tissue” injury, may develop into a serious disc injury.
+The lesson to be learned here is that sometimes in spine and back injuries these significant symptoms don’t arise until later, and what started out as a “soft tissue” injury, may develop into a serious disc injury.
 A settlement too early might be a mistake, and the failure to catch the significant symptom/complaint can also be a mistake.

-The Law firm of Rivers J. Morrell, III has more than 40 years of experience in these cases.
+The Law firm of Rivers J. Morrell, III has more than 40 years of experience in spine and back injuries.
 The first 20 years of Mr. Morrell’s career were in service of major insurance carriers.
 He understands their strategies and tactics, and works to protect your legal and financial rights after an accident.